ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Neoverse V1, the following errata build flags are defined :

+-  ``ERRATA_V1_1618635``: This applies errata 1618635 workaround to Neoverse-V1
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU, it is fixed in r1p0.

 -  ``ERRATA_V1_1774420``: This applies errata 1774420 workaround to Neoverse-V1
    CPU.
 This needs to be enabled only for revisions r0p0 and r1p0, it is fixed in r1p1.